data-forge/data-forge-js/README.md

 See the [examples section](#examples) for examples of loading various data sources and formats.

-## Enumerating rows
+## Extracting rows from a data frame

 Rows can be extracted from a data frame in several ways.

 First we can lazily iterate using an iterator.
 This is the lowest-level method of accessing the rows of a data frame.
-Using iterators allows data frames and columns to be lazily evaluated (same as with LINQ in C#).
+Using iterators allows data frames and series to be lazily evaluated (same as with LINQ in C#).

 	var iterator = dataFrame.getIterator();
 	while (iterator.moveNext()) {